Skip to main content

 The general steps are:

-• Creating a new Data Capture Context instance
+• Create a new Data Capture Context instance

-• Implementing a Listener to Receive Scan Results
+• Implement a Listener to Receive Scan Results

 Prerequisites

-Before starting with adding a capture mode, make sure that you have a valid Scandit Data Capture SDK license key and that you added the necessary dependencies.
-If you have not done that yet, check out this guide.
+Before starting with your integration, make sure that you have a valid Scandit Data Capture SDK license key and that you added the necessary dependencies.
+See the installation guide for details.

 tip

-Please note that your license may support only a subset of ID Capture features.
-If you would like to use additional features please contact us at Scandit Support.
+Note that your license may support only a subset all ID Capture capabilities.
+If you need to use additional features, contact us.

 Create the Data Capture Context

-'-- ENTER YOUR SCANDIT LICENSE KEY HERE --'
+DataCaptureContext.initialize('-- ENTER YOUR SCANDIT LICENSE KEY HERE --');

 Add the Camera